November 26, 2020

-We utilize the Erigo for patients with severe brain damages.
+We utilize the Erigo for severe patients.
 In one case, the patient was not able to tolerate the passive mobilization in conventional therapy and grimaced throughout the session.
 When using the Erigo, the same patient did not express any discomfort during the therapy session, therefore, we preferred the therapy with the Erigo for this specific patient.

-When using the Lokomat, we see significant improvements in the sit to stand transfer after the first couple of sessions, leading to more independency and improved self-confidence of our patients.
-Especially, the FreeD module of the Lokomat allows us to train weight shifting with our ambulatory patients after stroke.
-Overall, our patients are highly motivated getting access to the Lokomat and experience immediate benefit from the therapy sessions.
+When using the Lokomat, we train with the FreeD module.
+This module of the Lokomat allows us to train weight shifting with our ambulatory patients after stroke.
+Overall, our patients are highly motivated getting access to the Lokomat and experience specific benefit from the therapy sessions.
 It also motivates them to work harder during each session and imagining themselves to be fully independent in walking again.

 For our ambulatory patients, we use the Andago from Hocoma.
 Some patients still need a therapist with them to facilitate their gait pattern and therapy session while being physically supported.
 For these patients, we mainly train gait initiation, balance and weight shifting.
 We also use the Andago for patients who can walk independently in the Andago with a certain body weight support given and the safety of the harness.
 These patients can walk under minimal supervision on a predefined blue track imprinted into the floor.
-The main goal for using the Andago is the improvement of over ground walking patterns.
 Additionally, the Andago can also be combined with either a balance board or a stepper to build up muscle strength and preparing our patients to train climbing stairs with the safety of the Andago.
-Our patients appreciate the Andago as it stimulates over ground walking and its versatility allows them to train without restrictions.
+Our patients appreciate the Andago as it supports over ground walking and its versatility allows them to train without restrictions.

 For the upper extremity, we use ArmeoPower and Rapael whereby one therapist handles two devices at the same time.
 On average, patients are being treated for 30 minutes and have a maximum of 20 sessions during their admission.
 For effective equipment operation, patients arrive staggered with an interval of 15 minutes.
 To maintain quality and ensure effective equipment operations, we are constantly training our occupational therapist team on the device.